cakephp/docs/en/development/testing.rst

     }

-Calling the parent method is important in test cases, as CakeTestCase::setUp() does a number things like backing up the values in :php:class:`Configure` and, storing the paths in :php:class:`App`.
+Calling the parent method is important in test cases, as CakeTestCase::setUp() does a number of things like backing up the values in :php:class:`Configure` and, storing the paths in :php:class:`App`.

 Next, we'll fill out the test method.
 We'll use some assertions to ensure that